Why Should I Pursue an MBA?

-- Management schools work like finishing schools; graduates from other disciplines (technology, arts, commerce) can seek a degree in business administration from the best MBA programs to sharpen their managerial skills.
-A management degree equips you with the right work ethic to run business ventures, gives you the right base to start a business enterprise, and provides holistic personality development.
+- Management schools are like finishing schools and enable you to sharpen your managerial skills; a management degree equips you with the right work ethic to run business ventures, gives you the right base to start a business enterprise, and provides holistic personality development.

-- Indian companies and MNCs working in the country cannot work in isolation.
-They will need managers from different types of MBA programs who can strategize and plan operations in the global market.
+- Indian companies and MNCs working cannot work in isolation.
+They will need managers from different types of MBA programs who can strategise and plan operations in the global market.

 - Pursuing an MBA after a few years as a business analyst or project manager at a reputed Indian company, is also the right choice for a number of pay offs.
-A good MBA programs helps update your skills and refresh your mind, teaching you to handle old situations in a new way
+A good MBA programs helps update your skills and refresh your mind, teaching you to handle traditional situations in a new way.

-- Indian students usually opt for a full time MBA program n MBA immediately after completing their undergraduate studies.
-At this time, they are in their early twenties and may not have any work experience.
-Students in many U.S. business schools are older and have worked for a few years before pursuing business studies.
-If you attend an international business school and you have not worked before, you may be at a disadvantage in class discussions that expect a certain degree of corporate knowledge from the participants.
+- Gain some work experience first.
+Indian students usually opt for a full-time MBA program in India immediately after completing their undergraduate studies.
+They are in their early twenties and may not have any work experience.
+Students in international business schools are older and have prior work experience.
+If you do not possess some work experience and attend an international business school, you may be at a disadvantage in class discussions that expect a certain degree of corporate knowledge from the participants.

-- If you have short-listed a business school where the average age of students is much below or above your present age, you may feel out-of-place in the classroom
+- Shortlist a business school where you fit into their average age requirements.
+If you have short-listed a business school where the average age of students is much below or above your present age, you may feel out-of-place in the classroom.

 - You are going for a graduate study in business and have finally decided to choose to do an MBA from the plethora of MBA programs available.
 Though this may feel like your biggest decision you will find that it is just the beginning

 - The different kind of programs you will come across can leave you feeling confused, and unsure as to how to go about choosing the best MBA program that suits you.